To download the Constitution & Bylaws as a document click here: NABJCC_Bylaws_FINAL AMENDMENTS ADOPTED 5 20 2021docx

 Article XIII.
 Vacancies, removals from office and successions.

 Section 2.
-A member of the Board who does not attend three successive, regularly scheduled meetings of the Board may be deemed to have resigned his/her position and such resignation may be accepted by action of the Board.
+A member of the Board who does not attend three successive, regularly scheduled meetings of the Board, nor notify the Board regarding absences and who, likewise, has been substantively unengaged in the routine performance of Board duties, may be deemed to have resigned his/her position and such resignation may be accepted by action of the Board.

 Section 3.
 A member of the Board may be removed from his/her position and the Association for dereliction of duty or unethical behavior.
 A two-thirds majority of the Board vote in favor of removal is required for removal action to succeed.

-d) The Board of Directors shall adopt rules and provisions governing the process for addressing v acancies, removals from office and
+- The Board of Directors shall adopt rules and provisions governing the process for addressing vacancies, removals from office and successions.

 Article XIV.
 Meetings.

 Section 1.
 Annual Meetings

 - There shall be an Annual Meeting of NABJ-CC membership each month of May.
 Full Members present at the Annual Meeting shall establish a quorum and the present members, along with any absentee ballots and/or electronic ballots cast, shall have the authority to elect Board members, adopt resolutions, amend the constitution and conduct other appropriate business.
 Alternatively, voting may be accomplished electronically at or prior to the Annual Meeting.
 The Board shall determine the format of a ballot – paper ballot/in-person or electronic/virtual meeting– as it will be most suitable for each respective election event.
 The Annual Meeting, whether the membership is gathered in-person or virtually via an electronic platform, shall provide reports on business matters that include:

 - the election of officers during election years;